Alusp/hello-rails-react/README.md

 # Hello Rails with React

-Hello Rails with React App is a mobile web application where you can manage you get dynamic greetings from the back end api to the front end react App.
+> Hello-Rails with React App is a mobile web application where you can manage you get dynamic greetings from the back-end API to the front-end react App.